 Deep Water Culture: this system is the most simple-to-operate hydroponic system.
 They simply suspend the plants in a solution of oxygen and nutrients.
 It is one of the easiest to maintain and expand.
 This technique is suitable for growing vegetables.

+Climate change, economic crises, and environmental pressure put the food chain stability at risk.
 Prevailing traditional agricultural methods are not sustainable.
 Heavy consumption of pesticides, wastewater, emissions, deforestation, and ecosystem disruption are some of its issues.
-Climate change, economic crises, and pressure on the environment put the food chain stability at risk.

 According to research on the environmental benefits of hydroponic growing in urban Europe, carbon-neutral hydroponic food production outperforms the two conventional types of agriculture1.